 Date syrup included, here’s everything you need to serve eight–

-- 2 ripe avocados, sliced in half, cored, and peeled
+- 2 ripe avocados, sliced in half, cored, and de-skinned

 - 2 cups ripe berries– Blueberries, raspberries, strawberries, and blackberries all work.
 Just use what’s fresh and in season.
 Aside from raspberries as a topping, I exclusively used blueberries in this particular recipe.

-- 1/2 cup date syrup– Date syrup can be tough to find in stores (granted, we don’t have a Whole Foods in Columbia), so I buy this brand off Amazon.
+- 1/2 cup date syrup– Date syrup can be tough to find in stores (granted, we don’t have a Whole Foods in Columbia), so I buy this brand from Amazon.